List of Camp Lazlo characters: Mayor McPucker

 Mayor Pothole McPucker is the hideous domestic pig mayor of Prickly Pines who frequently burps and farts.
 This character was thought up by J. G. Quintel, who later created Regular Show.
 He's voiced by Steve Little.

 Heffer Wolfe (The Real Scoutmaster of Camp Kidney)

 The Real Scoutmaster of Camp Kidney is a one time character of Camp Lazlo who made his debut in the final episode of Camp Lazlo, Lumpus's Last Stand.
 It had been revealed that Scoutmaster Lumpus was an impostor all along who locked up the real scoutmaster in the closet the whole season and stole his job as scoutmaster.
 Throughout the entire episodes, Lumpus fooled everyone into thinking that he was the real scoutmaster of Camp Kidney.
 Lumpus was finally arrested and was taken away to a mental asylum under a strap jacket and vows revenge on the steer, but Lazlo still thought it was a great summer.
 He's still voiced by Tom Kenny.

 The real scoutmaster is basically a shaved and elderly version of a character from Rocko's Modern Life, Heffer Wolfe.
-A normal version of Heffer (animated by Dan Sills) appears in an alternate ending.